operator-playground-io/Node-Exporter-Helm-Chart-from-Bitnami-Tile/cover.md

 **Object of the tutorial**

-1- What is Node-Exporter
+1- What is Node-Exporter?

-2-What is Kube-state-metrics?
+2- Waht is Node Exporter hem chart from Bitnami?

 3-Why Prometheus Monitoring?

+4-What is Kube-state-metrics?

-4-Prerequisites for setting up Prometheus monitoring
+5-Prerequisites for setting up Prometheus monitoring